kalliope-project/kalliope/Docs/neurons.md

 ### Cache

 You can override the default cache configuration.
 By default Kalliope uses a cache to save a generated audio from a TTS engine.
-This cache is usefull to manage sentences that are not suppose to be changed very often.
-For exemple, the following sentence will not change in time, so it's more optimized to generate it once and to keep it in cash:
+This cache is useful to manage sentences that are not suppose to be changed very often.
+For example, the following sentence will not change in time, so it's more optimized to generate it once and to keep it in cash:
 ```
 - say:
     message: